Module 2

 Consequence 3B: The Quick Fix +1

 Elena proposes the targeted approach.
-Fiona approves it immediately.
+Fiona approves immediately.

 Fiona

 This I can work with.
-Labels on the blog, review checklist, chatbot disclosure.
-We can tell the journalist we're already rolling this out.
-What's the timeline?
+Blog labels, review checklist, chatbot banner.
+We tell the journalist it's rolling out.
+Timeline?

 Elena

 Labels within a week.
-Chatbot disclosure banner within two weeks.
+Chatbot banner within two.

 Niamh